billkarsh/SpikeGLX/Markdown/UserManual.md

 * Control report verbosity with menu item `Tools/Verbose Log`.
 * Enable/disable log annotation with menu item `Tools/Edit Log`.
 * Capture recent log entries to a file with menu item `Tools/Save Log File`.

+## Run Metrics Window

+Choose menu item `Window/Run Metrics` to open a window that consolidates the most vital health statistics from the Console log, and adds a few more:

+* An overall run health summary LED.
+* Each Imec probe's error status flags.
+* Each Imec probe's FIFO filling level.
+* Each Imec probe's worker thread activity level.
+* Imec and NI disk writing performance.
+* Each stream's data fetching performance.
+* Errors and warnings culled from the Console log.

+Click the `Help` button in the window to get a detailed description of the metrics.

 ## Configure Acquisition Dialog